h4ckyou/h4ckyou.github.io/posts/programming/Leetcode/TwoSum/solution.md

 11 - 9 = 2
 ```

-Our hashmap dictionary will be this:
+Our hash table dictionary will be this:

 ```
 {9: 0}